arcusmaximus/SottrModTools/Documentation.md

 #### Bone IDs

-Bones in SOTTR don't have human-readable names like in some other engines.
+Bones in TR don't have human-readable names like in some other engines.
 Instead, each bone has one or two IDs that are reflected in its name in Blender, e.g. `bone_x_141` or `bone_7893_140`.

 - The first ID, if present, is the *global ID* and is used by animations (e.g. "Rotate bone 7893 by 5°").
 By necessity,